neothXT/Snowdrop/README.md

 ### File Upload

 If you want to declare service's function that sends some file to the server as `multipart/form-data`, use `@FileUpload` macro.
 It'll automatically add `Content-Type: multipart/form-data` to the request's headers and extend the list of your function's arguments with `_payloadDescription: PayloadDescription` which you should then use to provide information such as `name`, `fileName` and `mimeType`.
+For mime types such as jpeg, png, gif, tiff, pdf, vnd, plain, octetStream, you don't have to provide `PayloadDescription`.
+Snowdrop can automatically recognize them and create `PayloadDescription` for you.

 ```Swift
 @Service